StackVista/stackstate-docs/use/problem-investigation/problem_navigation.md

 ## Problem Details pane

-The Problem Details pane gathers together information about unhealthy components in a problem (the root cause and contributing causes), as well as a list of events that may have triggered the problem ([probably causes](#probable-causes)).
-It's a great place to start investigating a problem.
+The Problem Details pane gathers together all the information you need to get started investigating a problem in your landscape.
+All unhealthy components in the problem (the root cause and contributing causes).
+Events that may have triggered the unhealthy state changes in the problem are listed as the [probable causes](#probable-causes).

-Click the **SHOW AS SUBVIEW** button to open the components and relations in a problem in a dedicated, temporary subview.
+Click the **SHOW AS SUBVIEW** button to open all components and relations in a problem in a dedicated, temporary [problem subview](#problem-subview).

 ## Probable causes

 For each reported problem, StackState will list all events that are likely to have contributed to the problem.
-These are all events of type **Version changed**, **Anomaly** or **Element properties changed** for components in the problem that occur within the problem time window.
+Events of type **Anomaly**, **Element properties changed** or **Version changed** for components in the problem that occur within the [problem time window](/use/problem-investigation/problem_identification.md#time-window-of-a-problem)could be considered as probable causes.
 If no relevant events are available in StackState, the list will be empty.

+{% hint style="info" %}
 Note that the probable causes in a problem details pane may include events that occurred outside of the current time window.

-## Problem subview

-From the problem details pane, click the **SHOW AS SUBVIEW** button to open the components and relations in a problem in a dedicated, temporary subview.
-A problem subview includes more components than would be shown by selecting to show the full root cause tree for unhealthy components in a view.
-The following components are included in the subview:

- - the problem root cause
- - all contributing causes
- - all healthy components connected to the root cause or a contributing cause component
+You may need to adjust the time window to open an event.
+{% endhint %}

 ### Anomaly events